Geometric Dominating Set and Set Cover via Local Search: Introduction

-We denote the set $\{1,2,\ldots, n\}$ as $[n]$.
-By a \emph{geometric object} (or object, in short) $R$, we refer to a compact set in $\IR^2$ with non-empty interior.
+Throughout the paper, we use capital {letters to denote objects} and caligraphic font to denote {sets of objects}. {We make the general-position assumption that if two objects of the input set have a nonempty intersection, then their interiors intersect.
+No three object boundaries intersect in a common point.} We denote the set $\{1,2,\ldots, n\}$ as $[n]$.
+By a \emph{geometric object} (or object, in short) $R$, we refer to a simply connected compact region in $\IR^2$ with nonempty interior.
 In other words, the object $R$ is a closed region bounded by a closed Jordan curve $\partial{R}$.
-The $interior(R)$ is defined as all the points in $R$ which do not appear in the boundary $\partial{R}$.
-If the object is convex, then we refer it as a \emph{convex object}.
-Two objects are {\it homothetic} to each other if one object can be obtained from the other by scaling and translating.
-Throughout the paper, we use capital letter for an object, and caligraphic font to denote a set of objects.
+The $\interior(R)$ is defined as all the points in $R$ which do not appear in the boundary $\partial{R}$.
+Given two objects $U$ and $V$, we say that $U$ has an \emph{interior overlap} with $V$ if $\interior(U) \cap \interior(V) \neq \emptyset$, and given a set of objects $\mathcal{V}$, we say that $U$ has an \emph{interior overlap} with $\mathcal{V}$ if $U$ has an interior overlap with any $V \in \mathcal{V}$.